postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Using multiple assertions

 Your tests can include multiple assertions as part of a single test.
-You can use this to group together related assertions.
+Use this to group together related assertions:

 ```js
 pm.test("The response has all properties", () => {